How to Buy a New Executive Condo - A 10-Step Guide

 Step 4: Research and Selection of ECs

-Research EC Projects: Evaluate extensively executive condos currently available or are in the pipeline.
-Consider factors such as location, developer reputation, project facilities, proximity to a MRT station or your work place, and future developments in the vicinity for their investment prospects.
+Research EC Projects: Undertake extensive research of executive condos currently available or those in the pipeline.
+Consider factors such as location, developer reputation, project facilities, proximity to an MRT station or your workplace, and future developments in the vicinity for their investment prospects.

-You may refer to online resources and property portals to gather information.
+You can refer to online resources and property portals to gather information.
 Alternatively, consult a property agent for the necessary information

-Visiting Show Flats: Developers often provide show flats for viewing for prospective buyers.
-By visiting them, you can better appreciate the project.
-It is advisable to contact their marketing agent to attend the launch preview where you will receive detailed information about the development, including the various floor and site plans.
-You will also be guided on the process to buy a new executive condo.
+Visiting Show Flats: Developers often provide show flats for prospective buyers to view.
+By visiting them, you can better appreciate the project and what it offers.
+It is advisable to contact their marketing agent for the launch preview, who will be able to provide you with detailed information about the development, including the various floor and site plans.
+You will also be guided on the entire process of buying the new executive condo.

 Step 5: Submit an Application to Book an EC Unit